Enum0x539/Qvoid-Authentication/README.md

 AuthSystem auth = new AuthSystem(credentials);

-//Now you can use the functions of the auth system, I will create short documentation later.
+//Now you can use the functions of the auth system, I will create short a documentation later.
 ```

 # LEGAL DISCLAIMER